- Extension Nodes let you:

 In Manage > Extensions, you can install, update, and uninstall Extensions from the Marketplace or custom Extensions.
 Also, you can mark your custom Extensions as trusted.The Extension Marketplace is also available on Cognigy’s website.

 Cognigy allows anyone to extend the capabilities of Cognigy.AI by developing their own Extensions.
-Custom Extensions are JavaScript or TypeScript modules that you can use as Nodes.
+Custom Extensions are JavaScript or TypeScript modules that you can use to create fully customized Extension Nodes and Knowledge Connectors.
 After developing a custom Extension, you can install it by uploading it in Manage > Extensions.
 Extensions are designed for lightweight operations.
-When developing a custom Extension, avoid implementing CPU-intensive computations, high memory operations, or large loops in the Extensions code, or code issues, for example, that lead to infinite loops or unresolved promises.
+When developing a custom Extension, avoid CPU-intensive computations, high-memory operations, large loops, and code issues, for example, infinite loops or unresolved promises, in the Extension code.
 These practices can impact the performance of your AI Agents.
-Additionally, you can publish your custom Extension on the Marketplace so that other Cognigy users have access to it.Develop Custom Extensions
+Additionally, you can publish your custom Extension on the Marketplace so other Cognigy users can access it.Develop Custom Extensions

 Develop Custom Extensions

-The following materials will provide you with in-depth information to develop a custom Extension:Best Practices for Developing Custom ExtensionsTo guarantee the performance of a custom Extension, make sure the Extension code:
+The following materials provide in-depth information to develop a custom Extension:Best practices for developing custom ExtensionsTo guarantee the performance of a custom Extension, make sure the Extension code:

 - Cognigy Sessions Episode about Extensions for a technical deep dive.